pwa-builder/pwabuilder-blog/src/docs/windows/pwa-api-documentation/pwa-api-documentation.md

   <strong>How To: File Handling</strong>

   <p>
-    Check out <a href="https://docs.microsoft.com/en-us/microsoft-edge/progressive-web-apps-chromium/experimental-features/#file-handling">this documentation</a> to learn more!
+    Check out <a href="https://docs.microsoft.com/en-us/microsoft-edge/progressive-web-apps-chromium/experimental-features/#file-handling" target="_blank" rel="noopener">this documentation</a> to learn more!
   </p>
 </div>